-Geophysically speaking, I am interested in a range of subjects including physics of the Earth and planets, theoretical and computational geodynamics, geophysical fluid dynamics, multiphase flow and deformation, “particle geophysics” – i.e., (geo)physics of (anti)neutrinos, nuclear physics/chemistry applied to geoscience.
+Geophysically speaking, I am interested in a range of subjects including physics and chemistry of the Earth and planets, theoretical and computational geodynamics, geophysical fluid dynamics, multiphase flow and deformation, “particle geophysics” (ask me what it is!)

 Specific research topics I have been involved in include: